nf-core/eager/README.md

 **nf-core/eager** is a bioinformatics best-practice analysis pipeline for ancient DNA data analysis.

 The pipeline uses [Nextflow](https://www.nextflow.io), a bioinformatics workflow tool.
-It pre-processes raw data from FastQ inputs, aligns the reads and performs extensive quality-control on the results.
+It pre-processes raw data from FASTQ inputs, aligns the reads and performs extensive quality-control on the results.
 It comes with docker / singularity containers making installation trivial and results highly reproducible.

-### Pipeline steps
+## Pipeline steps

 * Create reference genome indices (optional)
     * BWA